-Digital Transformation Challenges & Solutions in Healthcare
+Digital Transformation for Healthcare: Challenges & Solutions

-What is the promise of DX?
+What is the promise of digital transformation?
 It can transform operations, reduce costs and improve the quality of patient services and care.
 Health care organizations that leverage mobility, Big Data, UC and IoT will enhance the entire health care service-delivery chain from diagnosis to post-care while improving the relationship between patients, caregivers and other leveraged partners.
 Processes will be more automated, efficient – and mobile.

 The shift from relying on physical assets to digital assets in the industry’s value chain is happening now, and its impact in the future will have more significance – and opportunities – than ever before.
 In addition, there are practical challenges to achieving a robust and functioning digital future as outlined in the table below: